redroselinux/.github/profile/README.md

   <code>Redrose aims to make Linux more beautiful, functional, and simple.</code>
 </p>

-Redrose Linux is an Arch-based project focused on unifying beauty, usability, and simplicity across the Linux experience - from the shell to the desktop environment.
-This distro has a custom package manager that does not use the base of pacman.
-Later, we will turn into an independent distro, but the beta uses Arch.
+Redrose Linux is an independent project focused on unifying beauty, usability, and simplicity across the Linux experience - from the shell to the desktop environment.
+This distro has a custom package manager that does not use any base.

 Inspired by "KISS" our goal is SOFT - simple, open, free tooling.